Geekdude/Geekdude.github.io/_posts/2022-04-13-vim-plugins.md

 url:  <https://github.com/mbbill/undotree.git>

 Undo history visualizer for Vim.
 Use `:UndotreeToggle` to start.
-This has saved me in the cases where I undid some changes, then accidentally made a new change but wanted to redo to the previous state.
+This has saved me in the cases where I undid some changes, then accidentally made a new change but wanted to redo it to the previous state.

 ### vim-autocorrect